sdcityrobotics/zoidberg_software/Linux/README.md

 A quick `git clone` can enable you to clone the full repository `mkdir ~/github && cd ~/github && git clone https://github.com/sdcityrobotics/zoidberg_software && git clone https://github.com/sdcityrobotics/zoidberg `

-### Linux Documentation
 ## Getting started with linux
-To get started with Linux you can watch an asortment of videos Topics can include creating systemd services system updates disabling hibernation
+* To get started with Linux you can watch an asortment of videos
+* Topics can include
+* creating systemd services
+* system updates
+* disabling hibernation